CLASS OF 1968

 and who are those thorns surrounding her?

-Yet, some of you are already 68 years old.
+Yet, some of you are already 71 years old or will be shortly.

 Social Security and Medicare are now a reality.

 Friday evening, September 12, 2008